Skador/ansible-playbooks/README.md

   * Houses all tasks to be ran within the Role
 * templates
   * Has the configuration templates that are used

 ---

+### Handler

+Only handler used in this setup is the restart handler.

+* apache
+  * CentOS
+    * Package name: httpd
+    * State: restarted
+  * Ubuntu
+    * Package name: apache2
+    * State: restarted
+* nginx
+  * CentOS and Ubuntu
+    * Package name: nginx
+    * State: restarted

+---